Greener Davis Facebook

 - Save and reuse gift boxes, ribbons, tissue paper and larger pieces of wrapping paper.

 - Reuse newspaper, polystyrene peanuts and "blister-wrap" to ship your next fragile package.
 Use brown paper bags to wrap parcels.
+If you have more than you need, you can bring it to a packing/shipping store for reuse.
+Call ahead to confirm whether they can currently accept the materials that you have.

 - Borrow, rent or share things you use infrequently.